 B. He guides us in paths of righteousness for his own glory and reputation, (Matthew 5:16).
 This might generate the impression that God is selfishly concerned about his own name.
 This is not true.
 Like everything else in this passage this verse also should be interpreted in the context of shepherding.

 C. What honor could David have earned if he allowed the flock to go in search of food on their own and thereby walk into their death?
-Likewise, how can we win the lost for God if they are not convinced of his goodness expressed towards his own children?
+Likewise, how can we win the spiritually lost for God if they are not convinced of his goodness expressed towards his own children?
 In guiding us God shows the world that he is one hundred percent dependable and faithful.

 Most of the problems if not all we face in life are the results of not heeding God’s guidance.
 We can enjoy every little instance of our personal life, marriage, career, and ministry if we are sensitive to his leading.
 He knows what’s best for us and he will help to achieve our goals as long as they are pure and within the perimeter of his will.

-5. He Protects Me
+5. The Lord is my Shepherd because He Protects Me

 Read Psalms 23:4a

 A. The phrase ‘shadow of death’ portrays death as a deep shadow or as deep darkness.
 This image of death compliments the metaphor of the shepherd because the shepherd at times has to lead his flock to feeding grounds across ravines with sharp cliffs.
-Apart from the risk of a slippery foot, chances are high these ravines are inhabited by wild animals like Leopards.
+Apart from the risk of a slippery foot, chances are high that these ravines are inhabited by wild animals like Leopards.
 Yet the sheep that follow in the path of the shepherd don’t need to worry about cliffs or predators because the shepherd shall fight them off, (1 Samuel 17:34-36).

 B. The darkness among ravines symbolizes different seasons in David’s life.
 His victory over Goliath was a turning point for both good and bad.
 The good was he unconsciously won the hearts of people in Israel.
-The bad was Saul envied him so badly he wanted him dead.
+The bad was Saul envied him so badly that he wanted him dead.

 C. Death followed David everywhere.
 In Keilah, Philistines fled before him.
 Next, David had to run for his own life, (1 Samuel 23:1-29).
 When God guided David to the throne he actually walked him through the valley of the shadow of death, (as a shepherd leads his flock to green pastures over the valley of death) and God’s hand of deliverance was over him even in the valley of death.
-His presence in David’s life was more powerful than the ever presented shadow of death, (1 Samuel 23:14).
+His presence in David’s life was more powerful than the ever-presented shadow of death, (1 Samuel 23:14).

 Problems are not absent in life.
 There are certain seasons however where our very existence is threatened.
 The year 1997 was such a time.
 My father narrowly escaped death after an automobile accident and later that same year I almost lost my right leg.
 Today after 16 years he recalls how he sensed the presence and protection of God even as he lay on a bed unconscious, for days.
 Today He fears nothing because he is aware of God’s protection over life.

-6. He Comforts Me
+6. The Lord is my Shepherd because He Comforts Me

 Read Psalms 23:4b

 A. The rod and the staff refer to a single instrument.
-It has 4 major applications to the shepherd.
+It has 4 major applications for the shepherd.
 (In addition to being a symbol of his authority over the sheep.)
 First to fight off animals such as Lions, Leopards, Bears, Hyenas, and Wolves that usually seek to prey upon the sheep.

-B. Second, the crook part of the staff was used to gently seize the sheep that tend to run away by its legs or neck and add them back to the flock.
+B. Second, the crook part of the staff was used to gently seize the sheep that tend to run away by their legs or neck and add them back to the flock.
 Third, it was used to examine the sheep.
 The shepherd uses the rod to pull the sheep’s wool away from its skin to check for rashes, wounds, or defects.

 C. Fourth to count the sheep.
 In the terminology of the Old Testament, this was referred to as passing “under the rod”: Here the shepherd holds his rod over the sheep and counts each and every sheep that enter by the gate.
 What happens if he finds out that one of them is missing?
 He places others at the hands of a faithful servant and takes off searching for the lost one.